 About Governor Mead

-Since taking office, Governor Mead has continued to travel to communities around the state to hear from residents in the places where they live and work.
+Governor Mead continues to travel to communities around the state to hear from residents in the places where they live and work.
 He maintains an open door policy in his office at the Capitol Building.

 Representing the interests of the state, the Governor also serves in regional and national leadership roles.
-He serves on the Council of Governors, a group of 10 governors chosen by the President to advise top federal officials on matters related to the National Guard and civil support missions.
-He is one of two sitting governors serving on the U.S. Homeland Security Advisory Council.
-In the National Governors Association, he is a member of the Natural Resources Committee.
-He is co-chair of the State and Federal Sage Grouse Task Force, which brings together federal officials and representatives of 11 western states for a regional conservation effort.
+He serves on the Council of Governors, the U.S. Homeland Security Advisory Council and the Natural Resources Committee of the National Governors Association.
+He is also co-chair of the State and Federal Sage Grouse Task Force, which brings together federal officials and representatives of 11 western states for a regional conservation effort.

-Matt and Carol have been married 21 years, with Cheyenne as their home.
-They have two children, Mary and Pete, who attend Cheyenne public schools.
+Matt and Carol have been married 22 years.
+They have two teenaged children, Mary and Pete.